1010392946/CNVABNN/README.md

-Ada_test_sim.m: Script for testing simulated datasets with CNVABNN combine_BP.m: Combining functions of weak classifiers train.m: Script for training the network model of CNABNN
+Ada_test_sim.m: Script for testing simulated datasets with CNVABNN combine_BP.m: Combining functions of weak classifiers train.m: Script for training the network model of CNABNN main_simulation1.py: Extracting the input feature values of the neural network

 ## introduction
 CNVABNN is a cnv detection method based on RD strategy for single sample.
 The project provides the complete implementation code and a partial dataset.
 In the test dataset, there are two parts of samples, one part is simulated sample and the other part is real sample.
 Specific details of the usage can be found in the usage section of CNVABNN.
 This project combines neural network technology and AdaBoost algorithm to provide detection efficiency.
+The simulated data sets used in the experiments are mainly low-coverage data with tumor purity of 0.2, 0.3, and 0.4; and coverage of 4x and 6x.

 ## Requirement/environment
 This code was tested with Matlab R2020b and the machine configuration used for testing was as follows：